razrfly/eventasaurus/docs/RECURRING_EVENT_PATTERNS.md

 ```

 **Important:** Always store times in the **event's local timezone**, not UTC.
 The frontend will handle timezone conversions for display.

+**Best Practice:** Extract timezone from the already-calculated `starts_at` DateTime (Option 1) to ensure consistency between the next occurrence time and the recurrence pattern timezone.

 ---